KricejJanezMartin/KricejJanezMartin/README.md

 - [GitHub](https://github.com/KricejJanezMartin)
 - [Credly](https://www.credly.com/users/jmk) - View all my certifications

-## ⚡ Fun Fact
+## ⚡ Fun Facts
-Previously I was looking for a job until AI took over - now I'm helping to build that AI!
+- Previously I was looking for a job until AI took over - now I'm helping to build that AI!
+- Seeing all the new models I am taking more and more LLM agnostic approach as LLMs come and go.

 <!--
 **KricejJanezMartin/KricejJanezMartin** is a ✨ *special* ✨ repository because its `README.md` (this file) appears on your GitHub profile.